 The 4-year Strategic Plan sets out our Priorities together with targets for success over this time.
-The 2022-2024 Delivery Plan uses these priorities and shows the 'Delivery Measures' which aim to track the performance of our services and how well we are achieving our key ambitions.
-The Delivery Measures are tracked and reported each quarter to Cabinet as part of our Performance Framework.
+The 2022-2024 Delivery Plan set out the 'Delivery Measures' which aim to track the performance of our services and how well we are achieving our key ambitions.
+The Delivery Measures are tracked and reported in quarters 2, 3 and 4 to Cabinet as part of the Performance Framework.

-The Delivery Plan sets out the proposed activities and 'business as usual' operational services that will be undertaken for the financial year ahead commencing 1 April.
-Between February and April staff personal objectives are set for the year and reflect the proposed activities they will be working on from the Delivery Plan.
+The Delivery Plan set out the proposed activities and 'business as usual' operational services that would be undertaken for the financial year 2023/24.
+Between February and April 2023, staff personal objectives are set for the year and reflect the proposed activities they will be working on from the Delivery Plan.
 These personal objectives are reviewed regularly during the year and are normally assessed as part of annual staff performance reviews in March/April each year.